Establishing an open source policy: The first step to legal protection

 open output/policy/oss-policy.md

-- Check whether the company name and actual person in charge are reflected.
+- Check that the company name and the actual person in charge are reflected.

-- Ensure that procedures for enforcing licensing obligations are included for your deployment method.
+- Ensure that procedures for fulfilling license obligations are included for your distribution method.

 Step 6.
 Review and edit license-allowlist.md